Missing link between the 2D Quantum Hall problem and 1D quasicrystals: Phase diagram of the Fibonacci-Hall model

 \section{Phase diagram of the Fibonacci-Hall model}

-We are ready now to discuss the Fibonacci-Hall model in the $\epsilon - \delta$ parameter space, where $\delta=t_b-t_a$.
-The original 2D QH model is obtained for $\epsilon=1$, while a set of identical decoupled Fibonacci Hamiltonians given by Eq.\ref{eq:ham1D} is obtained for $\epsilon=0$.
+This section discusses the Fibonacci-Hall model in the $\epsilon - \delta$ parameter space, where $\delta=t_b-t_a$.
+The original 2D QH model is obtained for $\epsilon=1$.
+A set of identical decoupled Fibonacci Hamiltonians given by Eq.\ref{eq:hamFibo} is obtained for $\epsilon=0$.
+In this strict 1D limit, the magnetic flux dependence is removable by a gauge transformation (the physical reason is that there are of course no closed loops in this limit, thus magnetic flux plays no role).
 Both these limiting cases are well-understood.
 In all the following we will consider approximants, that is, periodic systems.
-The quasiperiodic limit $k \rightarrow \infty$ is understood for the limiting models.
+The quasiperiodic limit $k \rightarrow \infty$ is well-understood for these limiting models.
 When $\epsilon=0$, the 1D quasicrystalline model is critical for all $\delta\neq 0$, with multifractal spectrum and states (see the review in \cite{jagaRMP}).
 The 2D QH model is only critical for $\delta=0$ \cite{jitomirskaya}, the isotropic case.

 In the QH problem, a change occurs in the spectrum when one moves away from the isotropic limit $t_a=t_b$.
-This was shown by Zhang et al \cite{bulmash}, by considering the semi-classical limit.
-For a range of energies, the Fermi surfaces open along one direction (giving rise to what they called ``almost mobility edges" separating strongly localized from weakly localized states).
-In our present model, we have similar changes in the spectrum when $\epsilon$ is reduced for $\delta$ fixed.
-The first consequence of changing $\epsilon$ is a change of symmetry from square to rhombic (new tilted axes).
+Zhang et al \cite{bulmash}, considering the semi-classical limit, show that the Fermi surfaces open along one direction giving rise to what they called ``almost mobility edges" separating strongly localized from weakly localized states.
+Similar changes occur in the spectrum of $H^{FH}$ when $\epsilon$ is reduced for $\delta$ fixed, except that the symmetry is changed from square to rhombic (along new tilted axes).
 Numerical results for the evolution of energy levels of $H^{FH}$ for the $k=4$ approximant are shown in Fig.\ref{fig:bands}a).
 For clarity, we have shown the energy eigenvalues solved only at four special points $(0,0), (\pi,0),(0,\pi)$ and $(\pi,\pi)$ in reciprocal space.
 These correspond to extremal states of the three bands, and are the energies for which band crossings occur as $\epsilon$ is varied.
-The figure shows level crossings as $\epsilon$ is decreased from 1.
+In our multigap system, states cross at different values of $\epsilon$ for each gap.
+The main gap crossing occurs for the smallest value, denoted by $\epsilon_c$.